graphops/launchpad-namespaces/CONTRIBUTING.md

 Namespaces schemas are written in [CUE](https://cuelang.org) and you will need this tool, follow the upstream guide on how to install it: [CUE *Installation*](https://github.com/cue-lang/cue#download-and-install)

+Important: Please ensure that you install version 0.6.0-alpha.1 of cue as previous versions may contain a bug that can cause issues with our code.

+### For MacOS users only

+#### Upgrade `bash` version

+Please note that due to licensing restrictions, Apple ships macOS with GNU Bash v3.2, which is an outdated version dating back to 2007.
+To ensure compatibility and access to the latest features, we recommend installing a more recent version of bash.
+You can easily accomplish this by using Homebrew:

+> brew install bash

+#### Upgrade `grep` version

+Although macOS includes a BSD-based grep utility, it's worth noting that the shipped version is outdated and lacks support for certain newer options, such as -P for Perl regular expression pattern search.
+To overcome this limitation, you have the option to install a more recent version of grep using Homebrew:

+> brew install grep

+After installing the newer version, please be aware that it is accessed using the command `ggrep` instead of the default `grep`.
+This naming distinction is in place to avoid conflicts with the preinstalled macOS `grep` utility.

 Once you have successfully fulfilled the previous requirements in your operating system, the next logical step is to clone this repository and initialize the yarn packages using the following command:

 > yarn install